seed-labs/seed-labs/lab-setup/ubuntu20.04-vm/README.md

 install the updates.
 Do it.

 **Step 3: Install the Guest Addition**.
-If we just go to the ```Device``` menu, click "Insert Guest Addition CD image", it will not work, because it requires the kernel building tools, which has not been installed yet.
-We can switch to the following step:
+If we just go to the `Device` menu, click "Insert Guest Addition CD image", it will not work, because it requires the kernel building tools, which has not been installed yet.
+We can switch to the following step (these commands are already added to `guest-addition.sh`):

 ```
 $ sudo add-apt-repository multiverse